Terry Cloth vs. Microfiber Towels: Key Differences & Best Uses

 If you’re interested in this topic, we’ve written more broadly on the differences between microfiber and cotton towels in the past.
 If you’re debating whether to choose microfiber or terry cloth towels, our article will also help you decide whether other types of cotton towels might also serve your needs.

-Rent Towels From Alsco
+Rent Towels From Alsco Uniforms

 Both terry cloth and microfiber towels can serve a business well.
 Many businesses benefit from having a mix of both types of towels, allowing them to best use the benefits of both materials.
 At the very least, a business will want to have a hypoallergenic option available for clients or employees who cannot use cotton-based towels.

-With over 130 years of experience, we at Alsco deliver high-quality items to customers quickly and efficiently while staying green, with a sophisticated laundering system that cleans better with less chemical waste and water usage.
+With over 130 years of experience, we at Alsco Uniforms deliver high-quality items to customers quickly and efficiently while staying green, with a sophisticated laundering system that cleans better with less chemical waste and water usage.
 We’re happy to discuss how we can best fulfill your company’s needs.
 Contact us today to learn more.

 References